-The JPB Board approved the fiscal year 2019 Operating Budget on June 7, 2018.
-The Fiscal Year 2019 Operating Budget continues to support the high level of service and reliability that the community has come to expect from Caltrain, as it makes every effort to control costs.
+The JPB Board approved the fiscal year 2020 Operating Budget on June 6, 2019.
+The fiscal year 2020 Operating Budget continues to support the high level of service and reliability that the community has come to expect from Caltrain, as it makes every effort to control costs.

-The fiscal year 2019 Revised Operating Budget consists of \$150.3 and \$151.5 million in revenues and expenditures.
-The major components of revenue include operating revenue of \$119.4 million, primarily from farebox, and \$30.9 million in contributed revenue, which includes Assembly Bill 434 and San Mateo County Transportation Authority shuttle funding, State Transit Assistance formula funds, and JPB Member contributions.
-Operating expenses are projected to be \$123.9 million with the Rail Operator Contract, insurance costs, security service costs, shuttle costs, and fuel costs making up a significant part of the budget.
-The administrative expenses are projected to be \$26.4 million.
+The fiscal year 2020 Revised Operating Budget consists of \$154.6 and \$155.7 million in revenues and expenditures.
+The major components of revenue include operating revenue of \$117.7 million, primarily from farebox, and \$37.0 million in contributed revenue, which includes Assembly Bill 434 and San Mateo County Transportation Authority shuttle funding, State Transit Assistance formula funds, and JPB Member contributions.
+Operating expenses are projected to be \$128.7 million with the Rail Operator Contract, insurance costs, security service costs, shuttle costs, and fuel costs making up a significant part of the budget.
+Administrative expenses are projected to be \$24.4 million.

-The fiscal year 2019 Capital Budget was approved on June 7, 2018.
-The \$42.7 million capital budget consists primarily of critical infrastructure and equipment state of good repair, legal mandates, and operational improvements.
-The fiscal year 2018 Capital Budget will be funded by Federal, State, regional and local grants.
+The fiscal year 2020 Capital Budget was also approved on June 6, 2019.
+The \$47.4 million capital budget consists primarily of critical infrastructure and equipment state of good repair, legal mandates, and operational improvements.
+The fiscal year 2020 Capital Budget will be funded by Federal, State, regional and local grants as well as funds provided by the JPB Member Agencies.